Fishtown. Cheesesteaks. The biggest sports fans. Philly has it all!

 Transportation: $150 – $300 per month

-Philly has a decent and affordable public transit system with monthly passes costing $101 each.
+Philly has a decent and affordable public transportation system with monthly passes costing $101 each.
 Taxis and Uber cabs are also fairly easy to catch throughout the city.

-Surprisingly, about 50% of the city’s commuters drive a car alone to work and 67% of households own at least one vehicle.
+Surprisingly, public transit isn’t very popular with about 50% of the city’s commuters driving a car alone to work and 67% of households owning at least one vehicle.
 Gas prices are usually close to the national average and monthly parking deck fees can run a few hundred per month.

 Bottom line: expect to spend anywhere from $1,400 to $2550 to cover your basic expenses living in Philly.

 Another thing to be aware of is Philly’s crazy tax laws.
-For instance, city sales tax is 8% and wage tax if you work and live in the city is nearly 4%.
+For instance, city sales tax is 8% and the income tax rate if you work and live in the city is nearly 4%.

 Taxes aside, obviously, costs can vary quite a bit depending on if you’re single or have a family.
 The MIT living wage calculator does an excellent job laying out typical costs for different life stages.